jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 p.\pageref{src_functional}).
-Functional programming in Javascript is known to be slower than other styles, particularly in Firefox which lacks optimisations such as Lambda Lifting [@functionalSpiderMonkey] but the effect should not be large enough to counter Oboe's performance gains.
+Functional programming in Javascript is known to be slower than other styles, particularly in Firefox which lacks optimisations such as Lambda Lifting [@functionalSpiderMonkey] but the effect should be insignificant, particularly when considered alongside the performance advantages that streaming I/O offers.
 Because of its
 single-threaded execution model, in the browser any Javascript is run during script execution frames, interlaced with frames for other